Hack-a-tons/trackthe.life/SERVICES.md

 **API Endpoint**: `http://localhost:7000/v1/memories`

-**Note**: MemMachine requires OpenAI API key for embeddings and language models.
+**Note**: MemMachine requires OpenAI or Azure OpenAI API key for embeddings and language models.
 Tokens are consumed during usage.
+Azure OpenAI is recommended for enterprise deployments with better compliance and regional availability.

 ---